 Key Ingredients and Substitutions

 Don’t throw out the turkey neck and giblets.
-Instead turn them into a rich and delicious gravy.
+Instead, turn them into a rich and delicious gravy.

 In the printable recipe below, you can find a complete list of ingredients and measurements.

-- Turkey Neck and Giblets: These are the parts that are often inside of the cavity of a whole turkey when you purchase it.
+- Turkey Neck and Giblets: These are the parts that are often inside the cavity of a whole turkey when you purchase it.
 Turkey neck and giblets are the lesser-known parts of a turkey that consist of the neck, heart, liver, and gizzard.

 - Broth or Stock: Using homemade or store-bought stock to simmer the giblet and turkey neck in will give it a head start on building deep flavor.
 You might be able to find turkey stock at your grocery store during the holidays, but a good-quality chicken stock will suffice.

-- All-Purpose Flour: To make create a roux, or base of the gravy, use a thickening agent such as flour.
+- All-Purpose Flour: To create a roux, or base of the gravy, use a thickening agent such as flour.

 How to Make Turkey Neck Gravy

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: Straining the gravy is key to achieving a smooth, lump-free texture.
 Use a fine-mesh strainer or cheesecloth to remove any solids, leaving behind a silky gravy.